lwismans/hcsc-search/README.md

 ## Data Availability

-The raw Gaia DR3 catalogs and the distance computed catalogues are not included in this repository due to their size (~12 GB together).
+The raw Gaia DR3 catalogs and the distance computed catalogs are not included in this repository due to their size (~12 GB together).
 The raw Gaia data can be re-downloaded using `gaia_download.ipynb`.
 The distance computed catalogs required ~200 hours of computation